wardle/pc4/README.md

 It is a work-in-progress, but the many of the backend components are now complete.
 The front-end applications are small and highly modular, while providing the appearance of a single seamless system.
+The first applications will be broken-up and common functionality provided in client libraries.

 There is a high degree of separation between user-facing applications and underlying data and computing services, with adoption of a range of health and care technical standards.

 The applications simply ask for data in the structure and format that best suits their need, and the backend services provide those data.
-Many of the examples use HL7 FHIR data models.
+Many of the examples use HL7 FHIR data models at the moment, but I have used the same approach to deliver the same data as openEHR archetypes.

 * SNOMED CT as a *lingua franca*, as provided by [hermes](https://github.com/wardle/hermes).
 * Organisational and geographical data and computing services, as provided by [clods](https://github.com/wardle/clods)